Volunteer Management

-There will be opportunities for organisations to provide their input on the VMA Program through surveys and group discussions on how to better support volunteer management into the future.
+There will be opportunities, through surveys and group discussions, for organisations to provide their input on how to better support volunteer management into the future.

-Volunteering SA&NT is partnering with external organisations to support the outcomes of VMA, by delivering projects that will build capacity of volunteer involving organisations to increase engagement with the identified priority groups.
+Volunteering SA&NT is partnering with external organisations eg. local councils, government departments, volunteer resource centres and community organisations, to support the outcomes of the VMA, but delivering projects that will build capacity of volunteer involving organisations to increase volunteer engagement with identified priority groups.

-Initiatives must not duplicate or support existing services, projects or activities.
-Projects may include but are not limited to:
+The aim isn’t to duplicate or support existing services, projects or activities.
+It’s to support new projects which may include, but are not limited to:

 • Resources development